 Base premiums will increase regardless, as insurers in the Obamacare marketplace have proposed an average rate increase of 20% for 2026, according to an analysis from KFF.

-The premium increases, the highest since 2018, are due in large part to rising health care costs from factors like inflation, labor costs and drug prices.
+The premium increases, the highest since 2018, are largely a result of rising health care costs.
+Factors include inflation, labor costs and drug prices.

 “Insurers say that rates are rising by about 4 percentage points more than they otherwise would, due to the expiration of the enhanced premium tax credit,” KFF said.